CircuitSetup/Remote/install/README.md

 ## Audio data installation

 The audio data is not updated as often as the firmware itself.
 If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio data when you update the firmware.
-Only if either a the Remote puts up a respective signal at startup, or your device is quiet after a firmware update, a re-installation is needed.
+Only if the Remote displays "AUD" briefly during boot, a re-installation is needed.

 The first step is to download "install/sound-pack-xxxxxxxx.zip" and extract it.
 It contains one file named "REMA.bin".